sammy007/open-ethereum-pool/README.md

   // Check health of each node in this interval "upstreamCheckInterval": "5s",

-  /* List of parity nodes to poll for new jobs.
+  /* List of multi-geth/parity nodes to poll for new jobs.
 Pool will try to get work from
     first alive one and check in background for failed to back up.
     Current block template of the pool is always cached in RAM indeed.
   */